-Ordinary shares were issued to Minerex Drilling Contractors Limited in lieu of services provided.
+In the 2013 financial year ordinary shares were issued to Minerex Drilling Contractors Limited in lieu of services provided.
 The value of the payment was determined by the value of the service provided, being part payment of invoices for services provided amounting to US\$250,000.